sreshtech/FinEduPro/README.md

 - **VideoLink:** Immerse yourself in effortless learning with VideoLink.
 Powered by Azure Bing Search API, VideoLink swiftly locates relevant learning videos on budgeting, saving, investing, and more, providing users with an engaging learning experience.

-- **LinguaBrief:** Overcome language barriers and save time with LinguaBrief.
+- **Brief:** Overcome language barriers and save time with LinguaBrief.
 Our Text Summarizer, supported by Azure AI Text Summarizer and Translator, generates concise summaries and real-time translations of financial content, facilitating efficient communication and comprehension across diverse audiences.